Benefits of Massage

 A non-exhaustive list of the benefits of massage.

-Scar Tissue Management.
+• Scar Tissue Management.
 Massage techniques, specifically cross-fiber friction, encourages scar tissue to form in a stronger and more flexible pattern, as well as improve the appearance of a scar.
-Scar tissue work can be painful, but the long-term gains to range of motion and overall function far exceed the short-term discomfort.
+Scar tissue work can be uncomfortable in the moment, but the long-term gains in range of motion and function are real and worth it.